prody/ProDy/doc/tutorials/prody_tutorial/basics.rst

 Slicing
 ^^^^^^^

-It is also possible to get a slice of an atom group, for example we can get every other atom as follows:
+It is also possible to get a slice of an :class:`.AtomGroup`.
+For example, we can get every other atom as follows:

 .. ipython:: python

    p38[::2]

-It is also possible to get a slice of an atom group, for example we can get every other atom as follows:
+Or, we can get the first 10 atoms, as follows:

 .. ipython:: python

-   p38[::2]

-It is also possible to get a slice of an atom group, for example we can get every other atom as follows:

-.. ipython:: python

-   p38[::2]

-It is also possible to get a slice of an atom group, for example we can get every other atom as follows:

-.. ipython:: python

-   p38[::2]

-It is also possible to get a slice of an atom group, for example we can get every other atom as follows:

-.. ipython:: python

-   p38[::2]

-It is also possible to get a slice of an atom group, for example we can get every other atom as follows:

-.. ipython:: python

-   p38[::2]
+   p38[:10]

 Hierarchical view
 ^^^^^^^^^^^^^^^^^